robertmaynard/Sandbox/README.md

 ## vtkmBenchmarkUploader ##
+A collection of python programs that can run benchmark executables saving the results to 'versioned' files which than can be uploaded directly to s3 or first converted into json and than uploaded to s3

-Very small program that will run and upload all the benchmarks for a project to a given url.
-See the Readme for more information
+See the subdirectory Readme for more information on how to use the collection of tools

 ## VtkmVectoriziable ##